How Michael Cohen Profited Off His Meager Trump Administration Expertise

 Until just before Donald Trump’s inauguration, Michael Cohen hoped that he’d be invited to join his boss in the White House.
-“He wasn’t expecting attorney general, but he was holding out for a senior job that would have also allowed him to continue being an attack dog for the president,” a source told The Daily Beast.
+“He wasn’t expecting attorney general, but he was holding out for a senior job that would have also allowed him to continue being an attack dog for the president,” a source told the Daily Beast.

 Cohen was reportedly left behind in New York at the urging of Ivanka Trump and Jared Kushner, and various others who thought it unwise to install the president’s self-described “fixer” in the West Wing.
 They were right (just imagine if we were learning that the White House counsel paid off various Trump paramours), but the decision is at the root of the latest scandalous Cohen revelations.
 Being “personal attorney” to a president who has teams of vastly more qualified lawyers left Cohen with a lot of time on his hands, so he began pursuing lucrative consulting offers.
 Ironically, Cohen was selling his knowledge of the Trump White House, which he’d just been shut out of.